Dark Matter Freeze-In and Small-Scale Observables: Novel Mass Bounds and Viable Particle Candidates: Introduction

 The main subject of this paper is the latter effect.
 Freeze-in models can feature large free-streaming lengths, which erase perturbations below a characteristic scale and consequently suppress the formation of small-scale structure.
 It is therefore essential to employ probes that are sensitive to the DM distribution at these scales.
 Several observational strategies have been used to constrain DM properties.
-In particular, observations of ultra-faint dwarf galaxies, the Lyman-$\alpha$ forest, strong gravitational lensing, and stellar streams have all been successfully employed to place limits on models that suppress or enhance structure on small scales~\cite{Bechtol:2022koa,Bullock:2017xww}.
+In particular, observations of ultra-faint dwarf galaxies, the Lyman-$\alpha$ forest, strong gravitational lensing, and stellar streams have all been successfully employed to place limits on models that suppress or enhance structure on small scales (see, e.g., the reviews provided by Refs.~\cite{Bullock:2017xww,Bechtol:2022koa} and the references cited in Sec.~\ref{sec:WDM}).
 It is important to recognize that these constraints are complementary, as they rely on different observational techniques and are affected by distinct systematic uncertainties.
 Our work examines the implications of this collection of small-scale probes.

 The suppression of small-scale structure is a known consequence of Warm Dark Matter (WDM), whose cosmological effects have been extensively studied.
 This similarity with freeze-in DM allows us to construct a mapping between the two frameworks that provides multiple advantages.
 Most notably, it offers computational efficiency by avoiding the numerically intensive calculation of the matter power spectrum for each freeze-in model.
 In addition, it enables us to reinterpret existing mass bounds from the minimal WDM scenario.
 To implement this strategy, we solve the momentum-space Boltzmann equation to determine the DM phase space distribution (PSD) resulting from freeze-in production.
 We then constrain freeze-in DM by imposing limits on its \textit{warmness}, quantified by the second moment of the PSD.